GitauHarrison/notes/tags_flask_blog_posts.md

 ```

-We need to ensure that the application is able to read these configuration.
+We need to ensure that the application can read this configuration.
 We, therefore, will register this module in the application's instance.

 ```python
 # app/__init__.py: Register configurations